soobinrho/BeeMovr/DEVLOG.md

 ### 2023-10-12

-- I think we can share the main route (`/`) data with the `/watsonx` page using [Next.js Link Router](https://stackoverflow.com/questions/52238637/react-router-how-to-pass-data-between-pages-in-react)
+- I think we can share the main route (`/`) data with other pages using [Next.js Link Router](https://stackoverflow.com/questions/52238637/react-router-how-to-pass-data-between-pages-in-react)
 - [How rendering works in React](https://react.dev/learn/render-and-commit)
 - [How to write pure React components](https://react.dev/learn/keeping-components-pure)
 - [Why `e.preventDefault()` is needed](https://react.dev/learn/responding-to-events#preventing-default-behavior)